 Only in San Francisco do you get your Scramble served in a sourdough bread bowl.
 I suppose I should have expected it from Boudin Bakery since they did create the whole sourdough thing to begin with.
 If you go to the Boudin Bakery by Fisherman’s Wharf you can see a few loaves of bread around the place.

 And, if you go to their Cafe on Pier 39, you can get just about anything in a sourdough bread bowl.
 Including your breakfast scramble.
 Sadly, the service was atrocious (not to mention rude), the scramble was average and it was all served up on a paper plate with compostable utensils.
 However…I HAVE EATEN BREAKFAST OUT OF A SOURDOUGH BREAD BOWL!
 IN SAN FRANCISCO!!
-Yay :-)
+Yay :-) The amount of carbs that came on that paper plate was astounding.
+I just ate the scramble.
+I did not want to have to nap at 7:30 in the morning.

 Since 3 eggs and a handful of peppers won’t keep me going for longer than about 27 minutes, I needed to track down breakfast #2.
 Hey, I had a lot of sightseeing and shooting to accomplish.
 Luckily, just around the corner, further down on Pier 39 is The Crepe Cafe.
 Their Breakfast Plus Crepe came stuffed with turkey, eggs, cheese and I-don’t-remember-what-else.